Thunderbird residence repairs

 To maintain, improve and expand our campus facilities to continue to provide a strong student experience, construction, renovation and repair work at UBC is an everyday activity.

-Thunderbird residence, which opened nearly 30 years ago in 1995, requires a number of repairs to the building envelope to maintain a good quality of living for residents.
+Thunderbird residence, which opened approximately 30 years ago in 1995, requires a number of repairs to the building envelope to maintain a good quality of living for residents.

 Applying to live at Thunderbird?